xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-CREATE.PUBLISHER   Creates a publisher from the selection
+CREATE.PUBLISHER&nbsp;&nbsp;&nbsp;Creates a publisher from the selection

-SUBSCRIBE.TO   Inserts contents of an edition into the active workbook
+SUBSCRIBE.TO&nbsp;&nbsp;&nbsp;Inserts contents of an edition into the active workbook

-UPDATE.LINK   Updates a link to another workbook
+UPDATE.LINK&nbsp;&nbsp;&nbsp;Updates a link to another workbook

 Return to [top](#E)